-In this interview Global Sports CEO, Will Lloyd, discusses the finer points of leadership in sport, business and education with with Ed Smith, Director and co-founder at the Institute of Sports Humanities (ISH) and and writer of their new MA in Leadership in Sport programme.Q.
+In this interview Global Sports CEO, Will Lloyd, discusses the finer points of leadership in sport, business and education with Ed Smith, Director and co-founder at the Institute of Sports Humanities (ISH) and writer of their new MA in Leadership in Sport programme.Q.
 What makes a good leader?

 There’s no one way to answer that, as it’s possible to be an effective leader whilst having very little in common with another effective leader… I would say having a high degree of authenticity is at the very top of the list.
 I would also say, someone who understands the context in which they operate in; so rather than someone who runs the programme that they’ve got in their pocket, someone who understands what the problems are and has a range of tools at their disposal.
 What can be done must precede what should be done.

 In an age of ultra-specialisation, the ability to see the big picture is what really matters; because as you become more senior you make fewer decisions, but each of those decisions is more significant and has greater consequences.
 Another point, which cannot be overstated and will never be super-ceded by an algorithm and underpins all good leadership is, judgement.
 You can’t build from zero, you can’t guarantee it can be taught but it can be nurtured, and it can be observed.